XDA Flame

 The XDA Flame is a Pocket PC device (also called PDA or Personal Digital Assistant) first released in May 2007, produced by Arima Communications and originally distributed by O2 Asia Pacific & Middle East.
 This device belongs to a wide O2 Xda device family, including XDA Atom, XDA Atom Life, XDA Zinc, XDA Orbit (aka HTC Artemis), XDA Stealth, XDA II Mini (aka HTC Magician), XDA IIs (aka HTC Blueangel), XDA II (aka HTC Himalaya) and XDA (aka HTC Wallaby).
 It is one of the first Pocket PC device that was enabled with 3D accelerated graphics nVidia's GoForce 5500 graphic processor (GPU).
 XDA Flame is also a 3G enabled phone (UMTS 2100 / GSM 900 / GSM 1800 / GSM 1900) with VGA touch screen, 2GB flash memory, 128MB RAM, Intel XScale PXA 270 520 MHz processor and integrated FM radio.

 Specifications

-As of 2010, the specifications are these:
+As of 2010, the specifications were:

 Brief history

 In May 2007, O2 Asia Pacific & Middle East released the XDA Flame.
 O2's cooperation with nVidia and CodeMonkeys allowed this company to advertise their new product easily, because there was a big demand on the market for a 3D graphics enabled PDA, with a lot of internal memory and many additional functions like USB On-The-Go and TV-out.
 However, at the end of 2007, O2 began to release new products and they stopped supporting this device, passing all copyrights to a new company called Mobile & Wireless Group (MWg).
 MWg has released XDA Flame under its own brand with Bluetooth 2.0.
 Many Flame owners felt a relief knowing that someone will still support their devices.
 Yet, after a half year, MWg resigned from further supporting this device on its main site and created O2 Asia Support where users can still get a support.
 In the near future Mwg is planning to release a Flame successor called Flame II with probably Windows Phone 7.